 Learn the skills necessary to do a job as a bookkeeper such as basic computer skills, spreadsheets, accounting and bookkeeping software, and high math skills.

 Some of these skills can be learned later, on the job.

 Look into training such as online courses and webinars that address the concerns of working as a bookkeeper.

 Look for courses that teach on-the-job skills like organizational skills and how to check your calculations for accuracy.

 Learn "double-entry" bookkeeping techniques.

-This is one of the methods that are most often used today in businesses for their ledgers
+This is one of the methods that are most often used today for ledgers

-Do some research and find out what specific firms or businesses are looking for in a bookkeeper before proceeding with your education.
+Do some research and find out what specific firms or companies are looking for in a bookkeeper before proceeding with your education.

 This can help you make a sound decision that will later help you get better jobs than if you never looked into this ahead of time.

 Complete on-the-job training that most businesses will offer you when you begin your position.